NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 ## InCommon provided metadata

 If your Service Provider is using InCommon metadata provided either through an XML file or an MDQ (Metadata Query) Service you are already set.
-No action is required from you.
+No action is required from you since you have the metadata file and that's what is needed.

 ## Shibboleth Service Provider(SP)

 ### Loading metadata from XML file

-This is very simple and basic way to load the IdP metadata.
+This is a simple and basic way to load the IdP metadata.
 In your `shibboleth2.xml` file you need to find `<MetadataProvider/>` element and make it look like the following example:
 ```xml
 <MetadataProvider type="XML" path="/path/to/the/metadata.xml"/>
 ```
 where **`path`** value is the actual path to the IdP metadata file.
 You need to be sure that the **`shibd`** daemon is able to read this file.

 You can download NYU's Shibboleth IdP metadata from https://shibboleth.nyu.edu/idp/shibboleth.

 For additional information how to configure this option please visit [XML Metadata Provider](https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2063696005/XMLMetadataProvider)